Ken Powers

 this.server.respond();

-// Make assertions, onces again, everything is synchronous.
+// Make assertions, once again, everything is synchronous.

 expect(spy).to.be.calledOnce;